19hours/sg-statutes/Acts/Postal Services Act.md

 (b) commits theft in respect of or dishonestly misappropriates or secretes any postal article or anything contained therein;

-(c) except in obedience to an order under the hand of the Minister or the direction of a court , wilfully opens or causes to be opened contrary to his duty any mail bag or postal article, or wilfully detains or delays or causes to be detained or delayed the mail bag or postal article; or
+(c) except in obedience to an order under the hand of the Minister or the direction of a court or the requirement by the Public Prosecutor under section 20 of the Criminal Procedure Code 2010, wilfully opens or causes to be opened contrary to his duty any mail bag or postal article, or wilfully detains or delays or causes to be detained or delayed the mail bag or postal article; or

+[15/2010 wef 02/01/2011]

 (d) issues or causes to be issued a document specified for use in connection with the remittance of money with fraudulent intent,

 shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

 (2) Any officer, employee or agent of a postal licensee who —